sheerun/blog/_posts/2014-05-17-remote-access-to-docker-with-tls.markdown

 The situation was hopeless until [Docker implemented TLS auth in 0.10](http://blog.docker.io/2014/04/docker-0-10-quality-and-ops-tooling/).

-Here are 3 easy steps to setup it:
+I present few simple steps to setup it:

 ## I. Generate your certificates